sinazohari-cs/overheard/README.md

 # OVERHEARD

-> *Your device is always listening.
-We just made it visible.*

 **OVERHEARD** is an interactive browser experiment that recreates that uncanny feeling of talking about something random with a friend — and then seeing a suspiciously relevant ad pop up moments later.